moveit/moveit.ros.org/_posts/2024-08-19-GSoC-2024-Zenoh-Support-and-Benchmarking.md

 ## Achievements

-We have benchmarked the middlewares against various scenarios and we have found below benchmark results.
+We have benchmarked the middlewares against various scenarios using [this script](https://github.com/CihatAltiparmak/moveit_middleware_benchmark/blob/24-Aug-2024-demonstration/scripts/run_all_benchmarks.sh) and we have found below benchmark results.
 We have used default configurations of rmw_zenoh except the fact that we configured some tcp settings like below:

 ```sh
 # for rmw_zenoh